vendanor/CloudDump/README.md

 # Vendanor CloudDump [![Publish Status](https://github.com/vendanor/CloudDump/workflows/publish/badge.svg)](https://github.com/vendanor/CloudDump/actions)

-CloudDump is a tool that runs inside a Docker container and enables scheduled dumps of data from Azure data storage, PostgreSQL databases, and to SMB shares as a destination, with email reports generated for each job.
+CloudDump is a tool that runs inside a Docker container and enables scheduled dumps of data from Azure data storage and PostgreSQL databases.
+Email reports are generated for each job and SMB shares can be mounted and used as dump destinations.

 While CloudDump can be a useful component of a disaster recovery backup regime, it should not be used as a standalone backup tool, as it offers limited or no backup history, retention policies, and archival features.
-The tool is designed to create a current-state backup, which can then be fed into other tools for fully featured file-level backups.
+The tool is designed to create a current-state dump, which can then be fed into other tools for fully featured file-level backup system.

 ## Running